bjornhutter/markdown/README.md

 You write some markdown in the editor and React magically spits it out on the screen.

 ## Portfolio
-Feel free to visit my portfolio and see some of my other work: http://bjornhutter.com/
+Feel free to visit my portfolio to see some of my other work: http://bjornhutter.com/